-Walt Disney himself even tried to sway Jim to help with his new Animal Kingdom theme park some twenty years ago.
+Walt Disney tried to sway Jim to help with his new Animal Kingdom theme park some twenty years ago.
 Guess what?
 He did!
 Animals are often traded, too, between Tanganyika and other world-class establishments around the country, which I found very interesting.
-Read more about their story here.

-At Tanganyika, a normal day consists of selecting the animal encounter/adventures that you wish to participate in.
-Prices are tiered based on how many of these experiences you wish to partake in or can fit into your day.
+At Tanganyika, a typical day consists of selecting the animal encounter/adventures you wish to participate in.
+Prices are based on how many experiences you want to partake in or can fit into your day.

 The most popular encounter at Tanganyika Wildlife Park is the lemur feedings.
-Lemurs sit around their private island while guests, led one group at a time, come offer them food.
-Park employees will capture your photo feeding the lemur and give you an access code to download your photo.
-No charge, which is really amazing seeing how expensive photos typically run at kid-friendly attractions.
-I give the park a big thumbs up for this bonus feature.
+Lemurs sit around their private island while guests, led one group at a time, offer them food.
+Park employees will capture your photo feeding the lemur and give you an access code to download your picture at no charge.
+Thumbs up for this bonus feature.

-Another type of experience at the park are behind-the-scenes experiences.
-These include swimming with penguins, interacting with sloths, feeding giraffes, and painting with an animal to mention a few.
-Each one require an additional fee, but if you can afford the splurge, they are incredibly unique.
+Another offering at the park is the Wildly Different Experiences.
+You can choose between swimming with penguins, interacting with sloths, feeding giraffes, painting with an animal, and more.
+Each requires an additional fee, but they are incredibly unique if you can afford the splurge.

-The 4,000 pound Indian rhino, Stacks, was my favorite animal encounter.
+The 4,000-pound Indian rhino, Stacks, was my favorite animal encounter.
 We took turns tossing some food pellets into his mouth, though I missed more than he caught.
 Stacks isn’t forced to come up and eat from visitors, but if he chooses to, then it is your lucky day.
 I was also able to grab a quick pat on his head, something I never thought to be a possibility in a zoo.
-Visitors are quite safe as he is behind metal bars of sorts, but it is a very personal experience.
+I was also able to grab a quick pat on his head, something I never thought to be a possibility in a zoo.
+Visitors are pretty safe as he is behind metal bars, but it is a personal experience.
 His skin was prickly and felt much different than I imagined.